Skip to Content

 ● Install matching tires

-Mismatch tires on a push lawn mower will not only affect its optimal performance but also make mowing feel like pushing against a brick wall.
-We know that sometimes it can be difficult finding an exact match of original tires on your mower, but not entirely.
-Even with limited edition mower brands, having the right tire measurement should save you from the stress of having to replace worn-out tires often.
-In addition, matching tires means going for the same tread quality, width, diameter, and height when looking for the best spares.
+Mismatch tires on a push lawn mower will affect its optimal performance and make mowing feel like pushing against a brick wall.
+We know that sometimes it can be challenging to find an exact match of the original tires on your mower, but not entirely.

 ● Keep tire pressure optimal

 Making sure tire pressure remains optimal cuts for a whole topic.
 But let’s make it simple for you.
 When tire pressure is optimal, you realize faster mowing, thanks to machine efficiency.
 Having enough pressure in lawnmower tires guard against uneven wear and tear, thus, if you do not know to gauge it correctly, seek help from an expert.
-But with most tires coming with an instructional manual as part of after-sales services, keeping pressure in your lawnmower tires optimal should not be rocket science.

 ● Rotate tires after some mileage

 Another practice that will breathe long life into the tires of your lawnmower is rotating them after, say, 6000 miles.
-You can check into lawn mowing service to get help with tire rotating or do it in your home garage.
+You can check into lawn mowing service to get help with tire rotation or do it in your home garage.

 ● Regular tire inspection help keep them in good shape